 Concrete emits large amount carbon in the atmosphere.
 Hempcrete absorbs large amounts of carbon dioxide.
 It is a porous material and has the ability to retain carbon dioxide and moisture in large quantities.

-Being three times more resistant than concrete, hempcrete buildings are also earthquake resistant.
+Being three times more resistant than concrete, buildings constructed with hemp lime are also earthquake resistant.
 The material is low-density and resistant to cracking under movement, unlike traditional concrete which has a high density and not resistant to cracks as well.

 When considering their impacts on our world in conjunction with their functional requirements for construction, it is clear hempcrete is the better choice over concrete.

 Hempcrete is a lightweight building material weighing 1/7th of concrete.
 The typical strength is 145 Psi (1 MPa), which is around 1/20th that of residential grade concrete.
 It is a low-density material and does not require extension joints; this is why it cannot be used to make foundation walls and requires framing.